It’s obvious why my guidance counselor was of invaluable assistance. He was doing his job. But my insurance agent?

 The agent probably gave one of these books to all of his teenage clients.
 I doubt many of them devoured its advice the way I did.
 My parents were U.S. Army veterans who didn’t go to college, so I couldn’t go to them with questions about campus tours and financial aid.

 I navigated through the college admissions process essentially on my own, with the help of that book and countless appointments with my guidance counselor.

 When I arrived at American University I jumped into a major in journalism, which had been my dream since deciding at the age of 12 that my destiny was to anchor “NBC Nightly News.”

 But after finishing my degree a semester early, interning at two Pennsylvania newspapers, working as a reporter for four years at a daily newspaper in Reading, Pa., and writing for dozens of print and online publications as a freelance journalist, it became clear that my path lay somewhere else.

 Turns out, I was really meant to help other students like the younger version of myself – ambitious, sure they want to pursue a post-secondary degree but with little idea of how.

-Now I’m on my second career.
-I work on special projects for a university graduate program while working toward my Master of Education degree in School Counseling at West Chester University.
-After I graduate I look forward to dedicating my career to helping high school students figure out what to do next.
-I accept freelance writing assignments when my course load allows.
+I recently earned a Master of Education degree in School Counseling from West Chester University and look forward to dedicating my career to helping students figure out what to do next.
+I also plan to fill my newfound free time with freelance writing assignments.